Image by dgchpy0 from Pixabay – Approx. 5 minute read

-Welcome to part eleven in this series of Practical Tools for Improving Your Mental and Emotional Well-Being.
+Welcome to Part Eleven in the series of Practical Tools for Improving Your Mental and Emotional Well-Being.

 After the first ten articles, you have a variety of tools to support your mental and emotional well-being.
 Learning the tools and then taking initial action is the easiest part of the change.
-The difficult part is maintaining momentum.
+The difficult part is continuing the momentum.

 This article is focused on Maintaining Your Motivation.